 #2 Tip: Whatever you do, DON’T drive and park.
-Parking in this neighborhood can be up to $20 per hour!
-Use public transportation or ride shares- even if it means driving to a Park and Ride parking lot and commuting from there.
+Parking near Pike Place Market can cost more than $20 per hour!
+Use public transportation or ride shares- even if it means driving to a Park & Ride parking lot and commuting from there.

 What to Pack for a Day at Pike Place Market in Seattle

-In many ways, packing for a day at Pike Place is just like packing for a day at most tourist spots, with a few pretty important exceptions that I’ve explained below.
+In many ways, packing for a day at Pike Place is just like packing for a day at most tourist spots, with a few pretty important exceptions (explained below).

 I call the neighborhood around Pike Place market home.
-Despite being in the top 30 tourist spots in the world, Pike Place is actually a popular destination with downtown residents, along with tourists.
-For in-season produce, the market can’t be beaten- and where else could we find enormous bouquets for less than the price of a Starbucks Venti latte.
+Despite being in the top 30 tourist spots in the world, Pike Place is actually a popular destination for downtown residents, not juts tourists.
+For in-season produce and niche-grocery items, the market can’t be beaten- and where else could we find enormous bouquets for less than the price of a Starbucks Venti latte?

 As I’ve become an unofficial tour guide of Pike for friends visiting from out of town, I’ve learned a lot about how to pack and prepare for a day at Pike Place and avoid many of the common mistakes.
 Here’s my list.

 Just don’t do it.
 I’m not kidding.
 Despite the rainy weather, Seattlites have a fierce animosity towards umbrellas.
 On a more practical note, umbrellas just don’t work in Pike Place.
 The market is so close to the waterfront that winds coming off the Puget Sound make umbrellas almost useless.
 Even when rain is actually falling vertically, the crowded sidewalks mean there’s simply not room for umbrellas.

 90% of the rain in Seattle falls lightly- like mist.
 A good raincoat will keep you dry and free to navigate the market.